Skip to content

 3. Add value when you raise.
 Include a DJ set, add 15 minutes to your performance, or offer a pre-event planning call.

 4. Track your booking rate.
 If you are fully booked 3 months ahead, your rate is too low.
 If fewer than 30% of enquiries convert, your rate may be too high for your current reputation tier.
+See how booking works on GigXchange for the full workflow.

 For a deeper breakdown of fee structures by gig type, read our UK gig pay guide for 2026.